estuardoquan/docker-image-servers/README.md

            --location path="~ /\.ht",type="deny",value="all"                                                                               \
 ```

-Alternative to the CLI command a YAML conf may also be used to create this same structure.
+Alternative to the CLI options approach a YAML conf file may also be provided to create the same nginx server structure.

 Passed through ENV variable, and loaded through: